katsuomi/katsuomi.com/README.md

 ## 💬 About

-Katsuomi.com is blog written by the [aoki katsuomi](https://katsuomi.com/profile).
+Katsuomi.com is a blog by the [aoki katsuomi](https://katsuomi.com/profile).

 Inspired by React/Redux/TypeScript/Cloud firestore/Cloud Functions/Atomic Design.